Amphibians, reptiles, mammals and birds provide important information about the progress of Metro's restoration efforts.

-Each year a courageous team of volunteer wildlife monitors search the wintry waters within Metro's pristine natural areas for frog and salamander egg masses.
-Last year 60 volunteers gave more than 400 hours of their time at 14 natural areas looking for a variety of amphibian species.
-Join the volunteer team and help make a difference in Metro's natural area restoration programs.
-Surveys are conducted in February through early April.
-Volunteer training will be held in late winter and includes amphibian identification and survey techniques.
+Each year a courageous team of volunteer wildlife monitors search the wintry waters within Metro’s natural areas for frog and salamander egg masses.
+A team of twenty to fifty volunteers give at least twenty hours of their time surveying for a variety of amphibian species between February and April.
+Join the volunteer team and help make a difference in natural area restoration.
+Training will be provided including amphibian identification, survey techniques, and field methodologies.

 Mid-May through end of June, and November through February